pictureknight/compressed_visuals/README.md

 4. An empty text field will appear, paste your text into it, and press ENTER

-5. Wait a few seconds and you will find on the left panel a file named NFT.png, right-click then download
+5. Wait a few seconds and you will find on the left panel a file ending with .png, right-click then download